+- B. INTERIM FEES.
+The award and collection of interim attorney's fees continues to be an issue in family law cases. - 1.
+AUTHORITY TO AWARD INTERIM FEES.
 Texas Family Code § 6.502(a)(4) provides for the award of interim fees in a suit for divorce.
 Such an order is considered to be temporary spousal support, and is therefore enforceable by contempt.
-TEX.
-FAM.
-CODE § 6.506; Ex Parte Kimsey, 915 S.W.2d 523, 525 (Tex.
+Tex.
+Fam.
+Code § 6.506; Ex Parte Kimsey, 915 S.W.2d 523, 525 (Tex.
 App.-El Paso 1995, orig. proceeding) (holding that "it matters not whether the trial court awards alimony pendente lite to the wife in order to provide her sufficient funds with which to pay her attorney or whether the court orders, as temporary spousal support, that the monies will be paid directly to the attorney for the wife's benefit...[I]n each instance, the wife is recouping the benefit of the support award....
 [A]ccordingly, we find that Relator has not been imprisoned for failure to pay a debt.")

 Additionally, Section 105.001 of the Code provides for the award of interim fees in a suit affecting the parent-child relationship.
-TEX.
-FAM.
-CODE §105.001(a)(5).
-Such an order is not appealable, and is considered temporary child support for the safety and welfare of the child - thus enforceable by contempt.
-TEX.
-FAM.
-CODE §105.001(e) and (f).
+Tex.
+Fam.
+Code §105.001(a)(5).
+Such an order is not appealable, and is considered temporary child support for the safety and welfare of the child, and thus would be enforceable by contempt.
+Tex.
+Fam.
+Code §105.001(e) and (f).